X

 When a warlord was given a new domain, he sent his clan or party to rule over these lands.

-As a result, surnames from eastern Japan have come in en masse and in these three prefectures, not just Sato, the composition of surnames is closer to eastern Japan than in western Japan.
+As a result, surnames from eastern Japan have come in en masse, and in these three prefectures, not just Sato, the composition of surnames is closer to East Japan than in Western Japan.
 The root of the Sato surname is a descendant of the Fujiwara clan.

 2.鈴木 SUZUKI

-We have an estimated 1.8 million people using the surname nationwide, the second most common surname after Sato.
+An estimated 1.8 million people use the surname nationwide, the second most common surname after Sato.

-While the Sato surname spread from the imperial court to the provinces and has multiple roots, the Suzuki surname is limited to Kumano in the Kii Peninsula and is a surname that spread throughout the country from here.
+While the Sato surname spread from the imperial court to the provinces and has multiple roots, the Suzuki surname is limited to Kumano in the Kii Peninsula.
+It is a surname that spread throughout the country from here.

 Therefore, the surname Suzuki is not derived from a place name or occupation.

-It is also said to refer to the special ears of rice used in rituals.
+It also refers to the unique ears of rice used in rituals.
 The Chinese character for “Suzuki” was given later.

-The Suzuki clan can be thought of as a clan with a strong connection to rice farming.
+The Suzuki clan can be considered a clan with a strong connection to rice farming.

 The Kumano Suzuki clan later moved to Fujishiro (Kainan City, Wakayama Prefecture) and became a priest of the Oji Shrine, where they became associated with the Kumano faith and spread throughout the country with mountain priests.